learn-compsci/webtop/README.md

 - **Windows/Mac:** Open Docker Desktop and ensure it is running.
 You might have to restart your computer.
 - **Linux:** Start Docker with `sudo systemctl start docker` or `sudo service docker start`.

+---

+### Copy Pasting
+Webtop runs on selkies, which can display a Linux desktop in your browser.
+However, copy-pasting between your host machine and the WebTop environment may *sometimes* not work as expected.
+In these cases, follow the steps below to copy and paste text between your host machine and the WebTop environment.

+**Solution:**
+- Open the selkies menu by clicking the small blue bar on the left side of the screen.
+- Open the "Clipboard" setting.
+- The "Clipboard" text-box is syncronised with the "copy/paste" mechanism of webtop.
+Whatever you put in there, you will be able to paste in the webtop environment.
+Whatever you copy in the webtop environment, will appear in the "Clipboard" text-box.

 # Design and Rationale (for those interested)